MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cross-channel-sharing.md

 1. Select **Save**, and then select **Preview** to preview the page.
 You should be able to see the promo banner that says "Channel-specific."
 1. Select **Finish editing** to check in the page, and then select **Publish** to publish it.

-Now if you use the base URL of the channel and navigate to the URL of the cross-channel page on that site, you will see that you see the channel-specific content instead of the cross-channel content.
+Now if you use the base URL of the channel and navigate to the URL of the cross-channel page on that site, you will see the channel-specific content instead of the cross-channel content.

 ## Additional resources